ying-li-python/fasta-fix/README.md

 In this case, we have downloaded the FASTA file containing the <i>[period](http://flybase.org/download/sequence/FBgn0003068/FBpp)</i> gene of <i>Drosophila melanogaster </i> from Flybase.

+## Featured
+If you want a step-by-step tutorial on how to write this script, click [here](https://creativepython.wordpress.com/2019/03/27/biologyhelp-fix-fasta-indentation-in-python/).

 ## Getting started

 You will need to download/clone this folder, and in command line, route to this folder using the cd command.